-Written on this recipe I got from a friend was the following blurb: “This is the only way I can get my husband to eat squash.”
+The following blurb was written on this recipe I got from a friend: “This is the only way I can get my husband to eat squash.”

 If you have somebody in your family who thinks he doesn’t like squash, be sure you try these Squash Patties.

 The original recipe I received from a friend called for self-rising flour.
 I couldn’t find a single bag of the stuff at the big Walmart near our house today.

 Must be time to rewrite the recipe — without self-rising flour.

 According to the King Arthur website, adding 1.5 teaspoons of baking powder and 1/4 teaspoon of salt to 1 cup of all-purpose flour makes a good substitute for self-rising flour.

 After testing the new recipe several times, I made several changes.
 If you’ve made this before, you might notice I substituted 1/4 cup of yellow cornmeal for the same amount of flour.

 So now the recipe calls for half flour and half cornmeal.
 The final product is more substantial and tastes better, too.

 Kids who prefer to eat with their hands will probably like these, too.
 If they want to dip everything into ranch dressing, you’re golden.
 However, our condiment of choice is catsup. or Mayochup.
 Remoulade sauce or Cajun dip would also be delicious.